cosmos/cosmos-sdk/STABLE_RELEASES.md

 Earning this privilege should be considered to be no small feat and is by no means guaranteed by any quantifiable metric.
 It is a symbol of great trust of the community of this project.

+# 0.37

+The `0.37.x` release series will continue receiving bugfixes until the Cosmos Hub migrates to a newer release of the Cosmos-SDK.

+# 0.38

+Discontinued since **0.39.0** is published.

+# 0.39 - The Launchpad Release Series

+The **0.39 Launchpad** release series will be supported until 6 months after **0.40.0** is published.
+A fairly strict **bugfix-only** rule applies to pull requests that are requested to be included into a stable point-release.

+## What pull requests will be included in stable point-releases

+Pull requests that fix bugs that fall in the following categories do not require a **Stable Release Exception** to be granted to be included in a stable point-release:

+ * **Severe regressions**.
+ * Bugs that may cause **client applications** to be **largely unusable**.
+ * Bugs that may cause **state corruption or data loss**.
+ * Bugs that may directly or indirectly cause a **security vulnerability**.

+## What pull requests will NOT be automatically included in stable point-releases

+As generic rule, the following changes will **NOT** be automatically accepted into stable point-releases

+ * **State machine changes**.
+ * **Client application's code-breaking changes**, i.e. changes that prevent client applications to build without modifications to the client's source code.

+ In some circumstances, PRs that don't meet the aforementioned criteria might be raised and asked to be granted a *Stable Release Exception*.

+ ## Stable Release Exception

+ How to ask for a **Stable Release Exception**.

+ TODO